-In the Tchibo Sustainability Report 2016, we provide transparent and comprehensive information about our economic, ecological and socially responsible activities.
-We are addressing our internal and external stakeholders as well as the interested public.
-The focus of our reporting is on our progress towards becoming a 100% sustainable business.
+In the Tchibo Sustainability Report 2017, we provide transparent and comprehensive information about our economic, ecological and socially responsible activities.
+This report is addressed at our internal and external stakeholders as well as the interested public.

 Since 2006, sustainability has been an integral part of Tchibo’s business strategy.
 We report annually on the actions taken and progress made in the sustainable management of our business.
 Our activities focus on the Coffee and Consumer Goods supply chains, on environmental protection at our sites and during transport, on customers and products, and Tchibo employees.
 The material issues were identified with the involvement of our stakeholders and continually fine-tuned based on targeted stakeholder consultations as well as additional analyses (see Stakeholder involvement and materiality).

 All of the information in this report refers to the sustainability-related activities of Tchibo GmbH and its operations in Germany.
 This includes our company headquarters in Hamburg, our roasting plants in Hamburg and Berlin, and our warehouses.
 Our international business units are also included, provided they use centrally controlled processes and products.

 This sixth, completely revised Tchibo Sustainability Report covers the developments in 2017 (1 January to 31 December 2017).
 We have also taken into account significant events and achievements up to the editorial deadline in March 2018, to ensure that the information is up to date.
 Since the publication of the first Tchibo Sustainability Report in 2008, we have reported on an annual basis, every two years in the form of a condensed update.
 The publication of the Tchibo Sustainability Report 2018 is scheduled for spring 2019.